 Window Shop in Galeria Vittorio Emmanuele

 One of the world’s oldest shopping malls, this beautiful gallery in Milan which is now home for the most luxurious brands, is a few meters away from the Duomo.
 It’s seriously so beautiful!
 The windows of the luxury stores here are also a spectacle themselves.
 Another of Milan’s favourite attractions.

 See Da Vinci’s Last Supper or Cenacolo Vinciano

 One of the most well known painting of all times is in Milan!
 However it’s not that straightforward to see it.
-The official website sells tickets but they get sold really in advance, so it’s just easier to book this guided tour instead.
+The official website sells tickets but they get sold really in advance, so it’s just easier to book this guided tour instead, also below:

 The Brera District is the artistic heart of Milan.
 Its ancient streets are beautiful to walk through, eat, shop and photograph.
 The Pinacoteca di Brera is also here (see next point).

 Culture yourself at the Pinacoteca di Brera